giangnguyen2412/TrendAnalysis-and-IssueTracking-in-NLP/README.md

 you will you the paramters from the previous run.
 Otherwise, you will run as normal and It will take longer time.
 ```
 ## Prerequisites
 Read the requirement.txt for details

 ## Authors
 * Giang.
 Nguyen
 * Kalkbrenner Lydia
 * Oberwegner Phillip

 ## License

-This project is licensed under the MIT License
+This project is licensed under the MIT License - see the LICENSE.md file for details